Home » Agenda

 Agenda

-Paradigm Global Events is again proud to present our Orphan Drugs and Rare Diseases Global Congress 2023 Americas.
-It’s the 20th in the series of our Flagship tri-annual Orphan Drugs & Rare Diseases event.
+Facilitate Live is again proud to present our Orphan Drugs and Rare Diseases Global Congress 2024 Americas.
+It’s the 22nd in the series of our Flagship tri-annual Orphan Drugs & Rare Diseases event.
 This congress will provide you with a comprehensive overview of the critical issues shaping the future of Orphan Drugs.

 The two-day Congress will provide an interactive, cutting edge, and comprehensive discussion and networking format led by key experts with intimate knowledge in the industry.
 Gain practical strategies and best practices on challenges, innovations, technologies, and concepts surrounding orphan drugs and rare diseases.